ATtiny 861 or 167 on a simple breakout board, Arduino compatibleDesigned by Azzy's Electronics, Ships from United States of America

 This board is sold ASSEMBLED, but without pins (as shown), with fuses set to use the selected clock source.

-The ATtiny167 is the automotive entry in the ATtiny product line, with it's headline feature being it's hardware support for LIN 2.1/1.3, and the acompanying current source for LIN node identification.
-LIN is a broadcast serial network protocol designed for automotive applications, and in widespread use since the early 2000's.
-The same technology can also be used for general purpose communication between microcontrollers that support it.
+The ATtiny167 is the automotive entry in the ATtiny product line, with its headline feature being hardware support for LIN 2.1/1.3, and the acompanying current source for LIN node identification.
+LIN is a broadcast serial network protocol designed for automotive applications, and has been in widespread use since the early 2000's.
+The same technology can also be used for general-purpose communication between microcontrollers that support it.
+As of 11/16/2018, these are preloaded with a new version of Optiboot which does not interfere with using the WDT as an interrupt source.

 A CH340G-based serial adapter is available as an option.
 This will be supplied with a 6-pin cable as shown.
 These are mass production adapters, however they are a cut above the most common units, and have a switch to select 3.3v or 5v operation.
 They break out the pins necessary for programming one of these breakout boards, or an Arduino Pro Mini or similar - Vcc, Gnd, TX, RX, DTR and CTS.